 Edo's leading publisher who published works by playwrights and painters

-Juzaburo Tsutaya (1750-1797) is a publisher of the Edo period, one of the leading actors who formed Edo culture.
-Line-off a bookstore near Daimon Yoshiwara.
-In 1783 (1783), he moved to this area and opened the Koshodo, a local bookstore dealing with fashionable books and ukiyo-e.
-He has published works by painters such as Hokusai, Utamaro, and Sharaku, and works by playwrights such as Kyoden Santo and Nanpo Ota, and has achieved many achievements.
+Juzaburo Tsutaya (1750-1797) was a publisher (printer) of the Edo period and one of the leading figures of Edo culture.
+A bookstore was opened near Daimon Yoshiwara.
+In 1783, he moved to this area and opened Koshodo, a local wholesaler dealing with stylish books and ukiyo-e, etc. He published works by painters such as Hokusai, Utamaro, and Sharaku, as well as works by playwrights such as Kyoden Santo and Nanpo Ota.

 Company Information Company Information